chrism216/GoogleEarth_PointInPolygon/README.md

 # Google Earth Pro: Find out which points are inside which polygons.

 You probably arrived here from [this thread](https://www.mrexcel.com/forum/excel-questions/828554-google-earth-determine-points-inside-polygon-using-coordinates.html?highlight=google+earth+points+polygons) in MrExcel.com.
-The thread had so many views that I imagined there might be some people interested in a Python version of this.
+The thread had so many views that I imagined there might be some people interested in a Python version of it.
 So, here it is.

 ## Instructions